fragglet/WadGadget/src/help/boomref.md

 Notes:

  1. The precise delay timings in gametics are: 35/105/165/350
  2. Speed is 1/2/4/8 units per tic
  3. If the target specified is above starting floor height, or does not exist the lift does not move when triggered.
 NnF is Next Lowest Neighbor Floor.
  4. Starting a perpetual lift between lowest and highest neighboring floors locks out all other floor actions on the sector, even if it is stopped with the non-extended stop perpetual floor function.

-#### generalized stairs (1024 types)
+#### Generalized stairs (1024 types)

     field   description                       NBits    Mask     Shift
     -------------------------------------------------------------------